micro-lc/micro-lc.github.io/docs/add-ons/backend/middleware.md

 ### Serving from file system

 Configuration files are loaded from file system.
-In particular, Servo searches in the directory specified with the `RESOURCES_DIRECTORY_PATH` [environment variable](#environment-variables) for JSON (`.json`) and YAML (`.yaml` or `.yml`) files (even in subdirectories) and exposes a route for each of them.
+In particular, Middleware searches in the directory specified with the `RESOURCES_DIRECTORY_PATH` [environment variable](#environment-variables) for JSON (`.json`) and YAML (`.yaml` or `.yml`) files (even in subdirectories) and exposes a route for each of them.